ShahwanS/ShahwanS/README.md

 # 💫 About Me:

+# Hello there! 👋

-I’m a 24-year-old student at Philipps-Universität Marburg, currently in my final semester.
-I have around 3 years of frontend development experience and I’m now expanding my skill set to become a full-stack developer by diving into backend technologies.
+I’m a **24-year-old student** at Philipps-Universität Marburg, currently finishing my final semester.

-Frontend Experience: Freelance projects focused on responsive design, modern frameworks, and clean UI/UX.
-Backend Learning: Currently exploring Node.js, Express, and various databases to build scalable applications.
-Collaboration & Open Source: Always open to working on interesting projects or contributing to open-source.
-Side Projects & Hobbies: Experimenting with new tools and frameworks, and always eager to learn something new.
+With **2 years of frontend development** under my belt, I’ve worked on various web projects using modern frameworks and CMS platforms like **Strapi** and **Prismic**.
+I’m passionate about creating sleek, responsive UIs and have a particular fondness for **React**, **Next.js**, and **Tailwind CSS**.

+---

+## Expanding into Full-Stack

+Lately, I’ve been venturing into the **backend** world, focusing on **NestJS** to build robust, large-scale applications.
+Combining this newfound backend knowledge with my frontend experience allows me to tackle full-stack challenges and deliver end-to-end solutions.

+## Portfolio

+You can check out my work and latest projects on my [**Portfolio Website**](https://portfolio.stormyfocus.cloud/en).

+---

+### Let’s Connect

+I’m always eager to learn more, collaborate on exciting projects, and discuss new ideas.
-I love meeting fellow developers, sharing knowledge, and creating meaningful products together.
-Feel free to reach out if you’d like to collaborate or just talk tech!
+Feel free to reach out if you’d like to **team up** or simply **talk tech**!

 ## 🌐 Socials: